Therapy for the whole person - mind, body, and spirit

 including car accidents or other overwhelming experiences that continue to echo in the body and nervous system, even long after the event

-“Inspired by my appreciation of nature and my study of Asian philosophy, martial arts, and Indo-Tibetan Buddhism, my practice of psychotherapy seeks to integrate eastern wisdom traditions of the body and heart with western psychological traditions of the mind.”
+“Inspired by my appreciation of nature and my study of Asian philosophy, martial arts, and Buddhism, my practice of psychotherapy seeks to integrate eastern wisdom traditions of the body and heart with western psychological traditions of the mind.”

 Wills Reed, MS, LCMHCA